Coarctation of the Aorta

-Coarctation of the aorta can be repaired in several ways.
-Surgery can very effectively repair a narrowing of the aorta, usually by removing the narrow section and reconnecting the two good ends of the aorta.
+Coarctation of the aorta can be repaired with surgery or other procedures.
+One of the most common ways to fix a coarctation is to remove the narrow section and reconnect the two ends of the aorta.

-In some cases, doctors might do a procedure known as balloon dilation (also called balloon angioplasty).
-For this procedure, a cardiologist inserts a tiny catheter (plastic tube) into a blood vessel in the leg and uses a very thin wire to thread it up to the aorta.
-This specialized catheter has a deflated balloon inside.
-When the catheter is in the aorta, the doctor inflates the balloon, expanding the narrow spot.
-After the area has been widened, the balloon is removed.
-The cardiologist may also implant a device called a stent, which is a tube made of metal meshwork, to keep the area open after the procedure.
+In some cases, doctors may do a balloon dilation (also called balloon angioplasty).
+In this procedure, a tiny balloon is inserted into a blood vessel in the leg and a very thin wire is threaded up to the aorta, across the narrow area.
+When the balloon is inflated, the narrow area is widened.
+Then the balloon is removed.
+The cardiologist also may implant a stent to keep the area open after the procedure.

-People who’ve had a COA corrected will still need to be monitored over time.
-In some, the narrowing of the aorta can return after surgery or balloon dilation treatment.
-Regular visits to a cardiologist — often every year or two after the person has fully recovered — let the doctor keep an eye on a person’s blood pressure and look for signs that COA could be returning.
+Kids who’ve had a COA corrected will need to see their doctors regularly.
+Sometimes, the narrowing can return after surgery or balloon dilation treatment.
+Visits to the cardiologist every year or two after recovery will let the doctor monitor blood pressure and look for signs that the COA could be returning.